 Studio Web Integration¶

 Studio Web is a cloud IDE for building projects such as RPAs, low code agents, and API workflows.
-It also supports importing coded agents built locally.
-Bringing your coded agent into Studio Web gives you:
+It also supports importing coded agents and coded functions built locally.
+Bringing your project into Studio Web gives you:

 - Cloud debugging with dynamic breakpoints